 The CUE Teen Collective is a free after school program designed for NYC high school students interested in pursuing art careers.
-Participants meet on Thursday afternoons from October through June to investigate the contemporary art world, develop professional skills, and produce a group exhibition in CUE’s gallery space.
+Participants meet once weekly from October through June to investigate the contemporary art world, develop professional skills, and produce a group exhibition in CUE’s gallery space.

 The CUE Teen Collective aims to cultivate teens’ personal artistic voices and to expand their notions of what art can be and how artists function within the world today.
 We pay particular attention to collaboration, non-traditional art and artists, and hybrid career paths.
 Through field trips, engagement with CUE’s exhibiting artists, and conversations with art professionals, participants are offered unique access to NYC’s art world.

 Within this framework, CUE is searching for an Assistant Artist Educator who is excited to share their perspective and experience with young artists and to help shape a curriculum that fosters exploration, experimentation, and critical inquiry.

 - Assist in the design and implementation of an original and student-responsive curriculum that promotes teens’ personal artistic development and explores diverse definitions of art and art careers

 - Work with teens and lead Artist Educator to plan and produce a culminating exhibition in CUE’s gallery space

 - Conduct outreach and plan field trips to museums, galleries, and artist studios; participate in group conversations with artists and art professionals

 - Allow flexibility and incorporate teen voices into program sessions

 - Document program sessions through photo, video, and written reflections